TediusTimmy/FunnyMachine/README.md

 An instruction to do this would be nice.
 Writing conditional code is a pain, because testing for certain conditions changes the belt.
 ### CBW or CBTW or MOVSX or EXT or SEX
 The Pong game doesn't store up/down as -1/1 because it can't sign extend a byte to a word.
-### Unconditional Return
-BRA may have been a joke, but I should have made a RETA.
-But, RETA should really be RET....
-ARG!
 ### Rescue
 Some instruction that allows me to grab multiple belt entries and retain them or rearrange them.
 Or, some means of limiting the impact certain ephemeral results: the destination computed for a conditional branch, or a 12-bit immediate that I'm going to immediately extend to 16 bits.